GingerNinja23/bookbargain/README.md

 ###Usage

 Users are encouraged to setup their own server.
-But for a small number of requests, users can use our server.<br><br>
+Alternatively, the users can use also our server for the API requests.<br><br>
 The usage of the server is as follows:
 ```
 http://bookbargain.in/api?isbn=[ISBN number 10/13]